-- A. Finish coatings to conform to AAMA - B. Exposed Aluminum Surfaces: Dark Bronze.
-(Painted/Baked Kynar-type finish) 1.
-Anodized finish not acceptable for The Secretary of the Interior's Standards for the Treatment of Historic Properties.
+- A. Finish coatings to conform to AAMA - B. Exposed Aluminum Surfaces: White (Doors Only), Dark Bronze (Storefront system).
+(Painted/Baked Kynar-type finish)

+1. Anodized finish not acceptable for The Secretary of the Interior's Standards for the Treatment of Historic Properties.